P1kachu/ProgrammingLearning/README.md

 - [rbobillo] who reviewed and corrected the Scala correction.
 - [Tandrial] who provided the Rust correction.
 - [Thommath] who corrected the Java correction.
+- [Imbavirus] who provided some corrections to Swift.

 Thanks to you !